MeteoStralia/meteostralia-mlops/README.md

 # Customer application: instructions for use
 <hr style="border: 5px solid #555555;">

-This section describes the methodology of how to use the interface for the consumer who wants to know if it's going to rain tomorrow (user-client vision).
+This section describes the methodology of how to use the interface for the two types of consumer :
+- The main one - who wants to know if it's going to rain tomorrow : user-client vision
+- The one who wants to verifies predictions and API data : data technical vision

+These two profiles will have different permissions and displays on the streamlit.

 ### Sign-in